ecssiah/libgdx-and-jruby/README.md

     ...

 Notice Ruby's instanceOf method.
-This is the general format for testing methods in Ruby.
+This is the general format for testing methods in Ruby - with the ? at the end like that. .kind_of? also works.
 The same method is used to determine if it has contacted a StaticTiledMapTile.
+Ruby also has all the string tests built in like:

+    string.start_with?("prefix")
+    string.end_with?("suffix")
+    string.include?("this string")

-We also use the userData we set earlier to make sure we have the foot sensor instead other parts of the player.
-If that is all true then the number of contacts is increased or decreased when the contact ends.
+We also use the userData we set earlier to make sure we have the foot sensor instead of another part of the player's body.
+If that is all true then the number of contacts is increased, or decreased when the contact ends.
+Ruby does not include the ++ or -- operator.

-If you run the completed program with the debugRenderer uncommented you should have a basic working platformer and a player that can climb stairs and jump around on the map.
+If you run the completed program with the debugRenderer uncommented in GameScreen.rb you should have a basic working platformer and a player that can climb stairs and jump around on the map.
 Request any clarifications or additions at 08kabbotta80@gmail.com.